-Norma’s roles with PacMARA as Program Manager are to represent PacMARA locally, participate in activities related to marine ecosystem based management, marine spatial planning and associated science policy development, investigate and act on opportunities that may arise from local, regional and international marine planning and activities, assist the PacMARA Science Advisor in organization and delivery of PacMARA training courses and publications locally, regionally and internationally, and assist in the writing of funding proposals and reports.
+Norma’s roles with PacMARA are to represent PacMARA locally, participate in activities related to marine ecosystem based management, marine spatial planning and associated science policy development, investigate and act on opportunities that may arise from local, regional and international marine planning and activities.
+Norma also leads the training program organizing and delivering training courses around the world both in English and Spanish.

 Norma Serra-Sogas can be contacted at nserra(at) pacmara.org